 - 3 roles were filled with individuals that were…. you guessed it….internally referred by people in his company!

 The old adage “it’s not what you know but who you know” continues to remain very relevant in modern hiring practices.
 The best way to get noticed, and get hired, is by direct referral and networking.

 If you have someone who can vouch for you ‘on the inside’ – your chances of getting interviewed drastically improve.
-And if you are selected for an interview, the candidate pool is a lot less competitive – so your chances of getting hired also goes up.
+The candidate pool is a lot less competitive and your chances of being hired goes up.

 Jobvite’s recent job seeker nation study emphasizes the role of referrals, sharing:

 “60% of job seekers have referred a friend or contact to a company they’ve worked for — and 35% of job seekers obtained their current or most recent job from a referral.”

 The report goes on to share that while job boards are still useful, friends and referrals are the best actual source of new job opportunities!

 Job seekers aren’t the only ones benefiting from the lucrative referral process.
 Hiring managers (like the one in this post) also feel that referrals bring in higher quality candidates.
 According to iCIMS’s 2017 Modern Job Seeker Report:

 “Sixty percent of employers believe referrals bring in candidates that are a better fit for the company.”